vvnraman/cppcon-2022-cpp-neovim/slides/20-overview.md

   rich editing experience I'll be covering today is the Language Server Protocol
-- A language server is a language specific server which understands your project on at a syntactic and semantic level.
+- A language server is a language specific server which understands your project at an abstract syntax tree and semantic level.
   - Its analogous to a build system, and we'll see later how the C++ build system helps us setup the language for us, which is the de facto C++ language server.